gschmutz/integration-architecture-workshop/02-data-movement/README.md

   8. Click **OK​** to close the Functions: window.
   9. Click **OK** to exit the Filter Rows window.

-**Note**: You will return to this step later and configure the Send true data to step and Send false data to step settings after adding their target steps to your transformation.
+**Note**: You will return to this step later and configure the Send true data to a step and Send false data to another step after adding their target steps to your transformation.

 Select **File** | **Save** to save your transformation.